mbareford/cirrus-website/about/policies/accessibility.md

 This statement was prepared on 18th August 2020.
 It was last reviewed on 24th September 2024.

 This website was last tested on 24th September 2024.
-The test was carried out by us using [WAVE](https://wave.webaim.org/) and [LittleForest](https://littleforest.co.uk/).
+The test was carried out by us using [WAVE](https://wave.webaim.org/).

-We sampled pages that included the greatest range of content type and used LittleForest to scan the whole site.
+We sampled pages that included the greatest range of content type.